varsha33/Fine-Grained-Emotion-Recognition/README.md

 ```
 python preprocess.py
 ```
-For training the model, go to config.py to set the required parameters
+For training the model, go to config.py to set the required parameters.
+The training for this work was done entirely in Google Colab due to resource requirements.
+Use kea_colab_notebook.

+### Alternative

+Follow the below instructions to use the python scripts

 ```
 python train.py